Accessiware/VisCon/documentation/04-getting-started.md

 The tools menu contains the following items:

 * Preview: Previews the current document in your default web browser.
-This is a good way to watch your formating and structure before sharing or converting your document to an alternative format.
-For more information see: [Previewing a document from VisCon](#previewing-a-document-from-viscon)
+This is a good way to watch your formatting and structure before sharing or converting your document to an alternative format.
+For more information see: [Previewing a document from VisCon](#previewing-a-document-from-VisCon)
 * Document statistics: This is very useful if you are working on a document which has specific needs, such as a maximum of words, characters or number of pages.
 The document statistic window will show you the following details about your document:
 	- Lines: Shows the number of lines your document contains.
 	- Pages: Shows the number of pages.